Drawing Trees with Perfect Angular Resolution and Polynomial Area: Straight-line drawings for unordered trees

-\begin{lemma} Given a heavy path $P=(v_1, \ldots, v_k)$ and a drawing for each $v_i$ and its light subtrees inside a disk $D_i$ of radius $r_i$, we can draw $P$ and all its descendents inside a disk $D$ such that the following properties hold: \begin{enumerate} \item the heavy edge $v_iv_{i+1}$ is a straight-line segment that does not intersect any disk other than $D_i$ and $D_{i+1}$; \item the light edge connecting $v_1$ and its parent does not intersect the drawing of $P$; \item any two disks $D_i$ and $D_j$ for $i\ne j$ are disjoint; \item the drawing has perfect angular resolution; \item the radius $r$ of $D$ is $r=2\sum_{i=1}^k r_i$. \end{enumerate} \end{lemma} \begin{proof} Let $v_1$ be the root of $P$ and let $u$ be the parent of $v_1$ (unless $P$ is the heavy path at level 0).
+\begin{lemma} Given a heavy path $P=(v_1, \ldots, v_k)$ and a drawing for each $v_i$ and its light subtrees inside a disk $D_i$ of radius $r_i$, we can draw $P$ and all its descendants inside a disk $D$ in $O(k)$ time such that the following properties hold: \begin{enumerate} \item the heavy edge $v_iv_{i+1}$ is a straight-line segment that does not intersect any disk other than $D_i$ and $D_{i+1}$; \item the light edge connecting $v_1$ and its parent does not intersect the drawing of $P$; \item any two disks $D_i$ and $D_j$ for $i\ne j$ are disjoint; \item the drawing has perfect angular resolution; \item the radius $r$ of $D$ is $r=2\sum_{i=1}^k r_i$. \end{enumerate} \end{lemma} \begin{proof} Let $v_1$ be the root of $P$ and let $u$ be the parent of $v_1$ (unless $P$ is the heavy path at level 0).
 We place the disk $D_1$ at the center of $D$ and assume that the edge $uv_1$ extends horizontally to the left.
-We create $k-1$ vertical strips $S_2, \ldots, S_k$ to the right of $D_1$, each $S_i$ of width $2r_i$, see Figure~\ref{fig:v-strips}.
+We create $k-1$ vertical strips $S_2, \ldots, S_k$ to the right of $D_1$, each $S_i$ of width $2r_i$; see Figure~\ref{fig:v-strips}.
 Each disk $D_i$ will be placed inside its strip $S_i$.
-So from $v_1$ we extend the ray induced by the stub reserved for the heavy edge $v_1v_2$ until it intersects the vertical line bisecting $S_2$.
-We place $v_2$ at this intersection point.
+We extend the ray induced by the stub reserved for the heavy edge $v_1v_2$ from $v_1$ until it intersects the vertical line bisecting $S_2$ and place $v_2$ at this intersection point.
 By property~\ref{dsle:item:angle} of Lemma~\ref{lem:heavynode:straight} we know that the angle between the two heavy edges incident to a heavy node is between $2\pi/3$ and $4\pi/3$.
 Thus $v_2$ is inside a right-open $2\pi/3$-wedge $W$ that is symmetric to the $x$-axis.
-Now for $i=2, \ldots, k$ we extend from $v_i$ the stub of the heavy edge $v_iv_{i+1}$ into a ray and place $v_{i+1}$ at the intersection of that ray and the bisector of $S_{i+1}$.
-Since at each $v_i$ we can either place $D_i$ or its mirror image we know that one of the two possible rays stays within~$W$.
+Now for $i=2, \ldots, k-1$ we extend from $v_i$ the stub of the heavy edge $v_iv_{i+1}$ into a ray and place $v_{i+1}$ at the intersection of that ray and the bisector of $S_{i+1}$.
+When placing the disk $D_{i+1}$ centered at $v_{i+1}$, Lemma~\ref{lem:heavynode:straight} leaves the two valid options of arranging the subtrees of $v_{i+1}$ inside $D_{i+1}$ in clockwise or counterclockwise order.
+We pick the ordering for which the slope of the ray $v_{i+1}v_{i+2}$ is closer to 0, i.e., $v_{i+1}v_{i+2}$ makes a right turn if $v_iv_{i+1}$ has a positive slope and a left turn otherwise.
+(If $\angle v_iv_{i+1}v_{i+2} = \pi$ either way is fine.)
+Then by using induction and property~\ref{dsle:item:angle} of Lemma~\ref{lem:heavynode:straight} the ray $v_{i+1}v_{i+2}$ stays within~$W$.